isaacdpierce/React-Grider-2/NOTES.md

 ## REDUX

-- a predictable state container for javascritp applications
+- a predictable state container for javascript applications
-- Redux is a collection of al the data that describes the app
+- Redux is a collection of all the data that describes the app
+- It holds the entire application state **NOT** the individual Components state.
 - It is a single object referred to as the state
 - Redux stores the state of the app
 - Redux core topic is reducers